Lessons From the Front Line on Crisis-Response

 In this time of great uncertainty – what leadership lessons can we take from those who are trained from the get-go to lead us out of situations we could not predict?

-Murphy Bright, former US Marine and Consultant with McKinney Rogers in New York, and Will Casselton, a London based Partner, discuss fundamental lessons that apply today more than ever.
+Murphy Bright, former US Marine and Consultant with McKinney Rogers in New York, and Will Casselton, a London based Partner, discuss fundamental leadership lessons that apply to today’s crisis response more than ever.

 Murphy, in our work with leadership teams, we talk about operating faster than the pace of the problem, at the pace of the fastest, what personal examples of agility and flexibility stand out from your service in the Marines?